ConnorAtherton/shell-helpers/style_guide.md

 ### Formatting

-Use snake_case for variables name and UPPERCASE_SNAKE_CASE for constants or global variables.
-In practice, this usually means thats `local` variables should be in lowercase and all other variables should be uppercase.
+Use snake_case for variables name and UPPER_SNAKE_CASE for constants or global variables.
+In practice, this usually means that `local` variables should be in lowercase and all other variables should be uppercase.

 ```shell